joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 3. SENIOR FINANCE DOCUMENTS

-1. The Intercreditor Agreement executed by the Group Companies party to that agreement and the holders of the Loan Notes and Management Loan Notes.
+- (a) The Intercreditor Agreement executed by the Group Companies party to that agreement and the holders of the Loan Notes and Management Loan Notes.
-2. This agreement executed by the Group Companies party to this agreement.
+- (b) This agreement executed by the Group Companies party to this agreement.
-3. The Fee Letters executed by the Parent.
+- (c) The Fee Letters executed by the Parent.
-4. The Hedging Letter in the agreed form and executed by the Parent.
+- (d) The Hedging Letter in the agreed form and executed by the Parent.
-5. The following Transaction Security Documents executed by the Original Obligors specified below opposite the relevant Transaction Security Document:
+- (e) The following Transaction Security Documents executed by the Original Obligors specified below opposite the relevant Transaction Security Document:

 | Name of Original Obligor | Transaction Security Document |
 | ------------------------ | ----------------------------- |
 | Parent                   | English law debenture         |